claudioscheer/parallel-regions-temporal-planning/README.md

 # Problem addressed

-The core idea of this project is to represent a C compiler as a PDDL domain.
-With this approach, a planner could test whether a problem can run in parallel or not.
+The core idea of this project is to represent a compiler as a PDDL domain.
+With this approach, a planner could test whether a program can run in parallel or not.